MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/xaml-markup-extensions.md

 ﻿---
 title: "Part 3.
 XAML Markup Extensions"
-description: "XAML markup extensions constitute an important feature in XAML that allow properties to be set to objects or values that are referenced indirectly from other sources.
-XAML markup extensions are particularly important for sharing objects, and referencing constants used throughout an application, but they find their greatest utility in data bindings." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: F4A37564-B18B-42FF-B841-9A1949895AB6
+description: "XAML markup extensions constitute an important feature in XAML that allow properties to be set to objects or values that are referenced indirectly from other sources." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: F4A37564-B18B-42FF-B841-9A1949895AB6